Migrate from Railway to Self-Hosted

 Environment Variables

-Export your Railway variables from Railway → Project → Variables → Raw Editor (copy the .env format), then add them in Temps → Project → Settings → Environment Variables.
+Export your Railway variables from Railway → Project → Variables → Raw Editor (copy the .env format), then add them in Temps → Project → Settings → Environment Variables (see environment variables for full reference).

 Railway injects a few platform variables automatically (RAILWAY_ENVIRONMENT, PORT, etc.).
 Remove or replace Railway-specific ones: